Sleeping in Airports

 I have a 17-hour transit at XXX airport.
 Do I need to have an entry visa if I need to leave the airport?

-Entry requirements are constantly changing, and that is not something we have time to keep track of.
+Entry requirements change frequently and can vary based on your nationality, passport, destination, and travel plans.
 We suggest you check the entry requirements with the embassy or consulate of the country you plan to visit or contact your travel agent.

 Please explain Airside vs Landside